 6) Mobile device chargers - Forgot your phone charger?
 We have a selection of chargers available for check out at the Information Desk.

 7) Standing desks - Tired of sitting?
 Check out a portable standing desk from the Information Desk.
 Also try out the Library's two permanent standing desks--one on the 3rd floor and one in the Quiet Study Area on the 4th floor.

-The BC Law Library maintains a collection of past exams.
-You can access the exams by clicking here; you will be prompted to log in with your BC credentials.
+The BC Law Library maintains a selective collection of past exams.
+In order to access past exams, you will need to log in with your BC credentials.
 Note that not all law professors make their past exams available.

 Some faculty members prefer not to deposit exams with the Law LIbrary for permanent retention.
 Instead, they will deposit a print copy of a sample exam for a limited time.
-These print copies are held in the Course Reserves section at the Information Desk and the desk staff members will assist you in retrieving the exams.
+These print copies are held in the Course Reserves section at the Information Desk where library staff members can assist you in retrieving the exams.

 Don't forget to check your course website, too, for prior exams: